andyatkinson/presentations/railsconf2025/README.md

 ## Tools
 First, delete the last slide footnotes HTML.

-Generate the HTML for the footnotes, replace all the inner text throughout the presentaiton.
+Generate the HTML for the footnotes, replace all the inner text throughout the presentation.

 ```sh
 ./footnote_fixer.rb 10_mistakes.md